cparnot/XgridFUSE/Dev-Notes.markdown

 Xgrid FUSE = main app that starts a new instance of xgridfs on each run and then quits

-xgridfs = one instance running for each fuse volume - also includes the Xgrid connection panel
+xgridfs = one instance running for each fuse volume - also includes the Xgrid connection panel (if necessary as decided by GridEZ framework, e.g. if connection problem or if password needed)

 # Pieces needed to compile Xgrid FUSE targets